Introduction

 NOTE: when enabled, this option will increase the execution time due to the large blurring radius that needs to be applied.

-Noise reduction
+Noise Reduction

+Found under the Structural panel (see Figure 16).
 Applies a bilateral noise reduction to the final RAW image which is proportional to the level of vignetting recovery performed by the flat-field correction.
 This clever way of applying noise reduction will be more aggressive in the areas that need it most, while excluding the areas untouched by LCC correction.

 A radius of 2 or 3 is usually enough for light to medium degraded LCC images.
 A value larger than this may be necessary for extremely degraded ones.

 This setting is mostly needed when using the full flat-field correction mode (flag “Fix structural issues only” deselected) since in this mode vignetting is recovered by HBComposer.
-If you only fix structural issues, then the noise reduction should be performed by the RAW developer used to complete the flat-field correction.
+If you only fix structural issues, then noise reduction should be performed by the RAW developer used to complete the flat-field correction.

 Max Correction Gain